dojo/docs/dojox/grid/DataGrid.rst

 	     /* The row object has 4 parameters, and you can set two others to provide your own styling These parameters are :
 	      	-- index : the row index
-	     	-- selected: wether the row is selected
-	     	-- over : wether the mouse is over this row
-	     	-- odd : wether this row index is odd. */ var item = grid.getItem(row.index);
+	     	-- selected: whether or not the row is selected -- over : whether or not the mouse is over this row -- odd : whether or not this row index is odd. */ var item = grid.getItem(row.index);
 	     if(item){
 		var type = store.getValue(item, "col2", null);